zkhCreator/AntDesignColor/README.md

 ## Installation

+### Cocoapod

 AntDesignColor is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'AntDesignColor'
 ```

+### Swift Package Manager

+To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter https://github.com/zkhCreator/AntDesignColor to the text field, set version to Major 2.0.0

 ## Author